 - Good academic standing by the first day of employment

-Along with an invaluable and rewarding growth experience, resident assistants receive a meal plan, a single R.A. room, and a waiver of the required residential activity fee.
+Along with an invaluable and rewarding growth experience, resident assistants receive an allotment of dining dollars, a single RA room, and a waiver of the required residential activity fee.
 Facilities for partners or dependents are not currently available but may be examined on a case-by-case basis.